Quick Start — Creating a New Client Project¶

 | Git | Any | git-scm.com |

-| Node.js | 20+ | nodejs.org (optional — for custom property editors) |
+| Node.js | 20+ | nodejs.org (optional — only if you customise property editors) |

 Verify your setup: